 Charlie Mackesy and his sweet illustrations depicting a small boy and a wise horse have taken the Instagram world by storm–at least that’s where I first found him.
 Each illustration has a thoughtful and heart-felt message with themes of kindness, humanity, love and hope.
 The sweet factor reminds me a little of Pooh and Christopher Robin, but Mackesy’s characters are uniquely their own.
 Personally, I think this book would be a remarkable Valentine’s gift for a friend, sibling, significant other or parent.

-Read my full review of Charlie’s book (which I heard is soon becoming a film when you CLICK HERE.)
+Read my full review of Charlie’s book, CLICK HERE.

 FICTION

-Disclaimer: I am more of a non-fiction reader myself, but wanted to share some noteworthy popular equestrian fiction from authors I have connected with online (and in Carly’s case in person–same equine media conference mentioned above).
+Disclaimer: I am more of a non-fiction reader myself, but wanted to share some noteworthy popular equestrian fiction from authors I have connected with.
 These are good people we need to support! 🙂

 18. The Hidden Horses of New York by Natalie Keller Reinert